EvgeniyaGorobets/PGxVision/README.md

 In addition to these four functions, the *geneSetAnalysis* function is provided to run the entire analysis described above.
-You can learn more about how to use these gene set analysis functions in the gene set analysis vignette.
+You can learn more about how to use these gene set analysis functions in the Gene Set Analysis section of the Visualizing and Interpreting Biomarkers vignette.

 ### Sample Data